Daphne had a quiet day after her big adventure yesterday.

 AO3 Tag Wranglers continue to test processes for wrangling canonical additional tags (tags that appear in the auto-complete) which don’t belong to any particular fandom (also known as “No Fandom” tags).
 This post overviews some of these upcoming changes.

-In this round of updates, we continued to streamline creating new canonical tags, prioritizing more straightforward updates which would have less discussion compared to renaming current canonical tags or creating new canonical tags which touch on more complex topics.
+In this round of updates, we continued to adjust existing canonical “No Fandom” tags to add or remove new subtag and metatag relationships.
+We also continued to streamline creating new canonical tags, prioritizing more straightforward updates which would have less discussion compared to renaming current canonical tags or creating new canonical tags which touch on more complex topics.
 This method also reviews new tags on a regular basis, so check back on AO3 News for periodic “No Fandom” tag announcements.

 None of these updates change the tags users have added to works.
 If a user-created tag is considered to have the same meaning as a new canonical, it will be made a synonym of one of these newly created canonical tags, and works with that user-created tag will appear when the canonical tag is selected.